House of Annetta in collaboration with the New School of the Anthropocene

 Saturday 9th May

 The course starts with an introductory day building relationships, common ground, and understanding who is in the room.
-We will spend the day together at House of Annetta, being introduced to the house, sharing our roots and establishing a learning culture.
-We will work with Learning Contracts and popular education methods to create a pedagogy for autonomous and interdependent learners.
+We will spend the day together at House of Annetta, being introduced to the house, cybernetics, sharing our roots and establishing a learning culture.
+We will work with Learning Contracts, resource mapping and popular education methods to create a pedagogy for autonomous and interdependent learners.
+We will distribute an info pack and reader for everyone.
+Everyone will be added to a group chat for exchange and conversation over the course of the diploma.

-Lead by: Aska Welford, Fran Edgerley, Luke Dixon
+Led by: Aska Welford, Fran Edgerley

 2. Systems of Resource: Materials & Labour